 The Financial Aid Office continues to move forward with plans that align with the

-Fall 2020 semester reopening.
-We are dedicated to communicating with you via the following
+Spring 2021 semester reopening.
+We are dedicated to communicating with you via the

-options to accommodate student and parent needs.
-Our updated office operations for
+following options to accommodate student and parent needs.
+Our updated office operations

 Phone Inquiries - You may contact our office and speak with a representative by calling our main number at 934-420-2578 Monday through Friday from 8:45 am to 4:30 pm.